bytescale/bytescale-upload-widget/README.md

 - The `data-upload-complete` attribute is fired on completion.
 - The `event.files` array contains the uploaded files.
-- The following example will log the same output as above.
+- The following example will open an Uploader which logs the same output as above.

 ```html
 <a data-upload-complete="console.log(JSON.stringify(event.files))">